-Year 7 to 9 have a homework timetable which indicates the subjects students have for homework each night of the week.
 The schools approach is to keep homework regular and relevant but increasing as students approach VCE.
 Students are encouraged to read every night.

 All students require a College planner.
-For students to achieve well we recognize that they need to be organized.
+For students to achieve well we recognize that they need to be organised.
 It is one of the most important tools in communication between home and school.
 There is a strong focus in pastoral care from year 7 to 12 on effective use of planners.

 Q: How does the school deal with Bullying?